-(7a) In the fFirst step for quantifying the net carbon removal benefit, operators should quantify the amount of additional carbon removals that a carbon removal activity has generated in comparison to a baseline.
-For carbon farming the operator should, in addition to carbon removals, also quantify the emission reductions of greenhouse gas emissions included in the scope of Regulation (EU) 2018/841, with the addition of N2O emissions from drained organic croplands, in comparison to a baseline.
+In the first step for quantifying the net carbon removal benefit or the net soil emission (7a) reduction benefit, operators should quantify the amount of additional carbon removals or soil emission reductions that an earbon removal activity has generated in comparison to a baseline.
+For earbon farming the operator should, in addition to carbon removals, also quantify the emission reductions of greenhouse gas emissions included in the scope of Regulation (EU) 2018/841, with the addition of N2O emissions from drained organic eroplands, in comparison to a baseline.
+In the case of carbon farming, the quantified carbon removals or soil emission reductions should reflect the net sum of emissions and removals in all the relevant carbon pools, to ensure that any carbon release occurring in a carbon pool is taken into account in an appropriate way in computing the net benefit of the activity.
 A standardised baseline reflecting the standard performance of comparable activities in similar social, economic, environmental and technological circumstances and geographical locations should be preferred because it ensures objectivity, minimises compliance and other administrative costs, and positively recognises the action of first movers who have already engaged in carbon removal activities.
-In the context of carbon farming, the use of available digital technologies, including electronic databases and geographic information systems, remote sensing, artificial intelligence and machine learning, and of electronic maps should be promoted to decrease the costs of establishing baselines and of monitoring carbon removal activities.
-However, where it is not possible to set such a standardised baseline, a project specific an activity-specific baseline based on the operator's individual performance may should be used.
-In order to reflect the social, economic, environmental and technological developments and to encourage ambition over time in line with the Paris Agreement, baselines should be periodically updated.
+In the context of carbon farming, the use of available digital technologies, including electronic databases and geographic information systems, remote sensing, artificial intelligence and machine learning, and of electronic maps, should be promoted to decrease the costs of establishing baselines and of monitoring carbon removal activities.
+However, where it is not possible to set such a standardised baseline, a project-specific an activity-specific baseline based on the operator's individual performance may should be used.
+In order to reflect the social, economic, environmental and technological developments and to encourage ambition over time in line with the Paris Agreement, the standardised baselines should be periodically updated by the Commission, while the activity-specific baselines should be updated by the operator at the beginning of each activity period, unless otherwise stated in the applicable certification methodologies.